 “The training programs I did through Fogarty built my self-confidence and leadership qualities...

 “I view Fogarty as an organization that brings together people of different backgrounds and gets them to speak one language - the language of science.”

-Former Fogarty trainee Dr. Soumya Swaminathan is the deputy director general for programs at the World Health Organization (WHO).
+Former Fogarty trainee Dr. Soumya Swaminathan is chief scientist at the World Health Organization (WHO).
 She previously served as director general of the

 Indian Council of Medical Research (ICMR), overseeing dozens of research centers around India.
 A pediatrician and clinical scientist known for her tuberculosis research, Dr. Swaminathan was also head of the Department of Health Research at India's Ministry of Health and Family Welfare, and has held numerous other domestic and international posts.
 She was a lead investigator on an

 NIH-funded study on tuberculous meningitis and a past member of the TB steering committee of the NIH-supported